Kaspyy/Kaspyy/Readme.md

 ### Hi there, I'm Kacper
-## I'm a Computer Science student and novice front-end developer
+## I'm a Computer Science student and junior front-end developer

 - 🌱 I’m currently learning React.js
-- 🥅 2022 Goals: Land an internship as a front-end developer
+- 🥅 2022 Goals: Build an eCommerce store using MERN stack
 - ⚡ Fun fact: I'm into personality typology and my type is INFJ

 ### Connect with me: